Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 It is so important to look after nature in general, especially if you live in a city.
 We've seen from COVID that more community engagement and social impact really helps, and people are open to being more philanthropic.
 You should start with one thing that maybe you have a passion for, because if you have a passion for it, then it becomes easy.

+> ”It is so important to look after nature in general, especially if you live in a city.
+More community engagement and social impact really helps, and people are open to being more philanthropic. ”

 ### Flight Free UK

 Thanks again to Tessa and May for joining us this month.
-Tessa is at olioex.com, and you will find May at @Globechain on Instagram.
+Tessa is at [olioex.com](https://olioex.com), and you will find May at [@Globechain](https://instagram.com/globechain?igshid=YmMyMTA2M2Y=) on Instagram.

 ### Destination of the Month